stupid-kid-af/Gradient-Generator-Javascript/README.md

 A Gradient Generator web app built with html, css and javascript.

-- currently working on Ui
+- currently working on Ui (Branch)

 Give this a star this motivates us to make cool stuffs here.